thieu1995/enoppy/README.md

 >>> enoppy.__version__
 ```

-Let's go through some examples.
+# Usage

-### Examples
+This is a minimal usage example of the enoppy library.

-How to get the problem and use it
+1) How to get the problem and use it

 ```python
 from enoppy.paper_based.moeosma_2023 import SpeedReducerProblem